JoeyJaySWE/fake-news/README.md

 He he he..., WHERE TO BEGIN?!
 <br>
 Actually it ain't that bad.
 So far there is only one bug that seams to be happening about 50% of the time.
-If you press a like or disslike button, you may need to sign back in to the sight.
+If you press a like or disslike button, you may need to sign back in to the site.
 Nothing wrong with the code as far as I can see though, anyone spots the issue or a sulotion, plese fork and send me a merge request!